ragnvald/mesa/README.md

 + **glob** - Used for Unix style pathname pattern expansion.
 + **shapely** - Used for manipulation and analysis of planar geometric objects.

-The plan is to replace the spatial libraries and the user interface with QGIS native libraries/methods.
+The rather prolific use of libraries is due to programming tools.
+Vasically I am blaming it on ChatGPT which varies somewhat in its use of libraries.
+This should be revised at some point.
+Possibly through replacing the spatial libraries and  user interface with QGIS native libraries/methods.

 ### Pocessing capabilities required
 This depends very a lot on the input data to be handled.
 Generally having a complex geocode with many objects will increase the calculation resource requirements.